Better Overland Project

 Phase 2

-At this time, upgrading the existing conventional bike lanes on Overland Avenue between Culver Boulevard and the Ballona Creek Bike Path is not included in Phase 2.
-City staff continue to explore design options and conduct community outreach for this segment of the corridor, and plan to return to the City Council later in 2025 to seek further direction.
+Upgrading the existing conventional bike lanes on Overland Avenue between Culver Boulevard and the Ballona Creek Bike Path is not included in Phase 2.
+Upgrades to this segment of Overland Avenue requires authorization by the City Council and, if approved, would come in a subsequent phase of the Better Overland Project.

 Community Outreach